-- 6. Nomination of directors - a) Describe the process by which the Board Po identifies new candidates for Board ide nomination.
+- 6. Nomination of directors - a) Describe the process by which the Board identifies new candidates for Board nomination.

-Potential candidates for election to the Board are identified by the CGHR Committee and by the controlling shareholder (see Section 6(c) hereof).
+Potential candidates for election to the Board are identified by the CGHR Committee and by the controlling shareholder (see Section 6(c) hereof). experience and background of the current Directors and assure complementary skill sets with respect to the proposed Directors.b) Disclose whether or not the Board has a The CGHR Committee, serves as the Nominating committee independent takes to encourage an objective nomination process.

-committee independent